Combinatorial modifications of Reeb graphs and the realization problem: Realization theorem

 \textbf{Step 1}.
-We first reduce the problem to graphs whose maximal degree is not greater than $3$.
+We first reduce the problem to graphs whose maximum degree is not greater than $3$ by introducing combinatorial modification number~(10).
 Let $\Gamma'$ be a graph which is obtained from $\Gamma$ by substituting a~small neighbourhood of each vertex $v$ in $\Gamma$ such that $\deg(v) \geq 4$ into a suitable one denoted by $S(v)$ as in Figure \ref{figure:realization_from_high_degree_to_3_and_simple}.
-Then $\Gamma'$ is a graph with the maximal degree not greater than $3$.
+Then $\Gamma'$ is a graph with the maximum degree not greater than $3$.
 If there exists a simple Morse function $f$ on $M$ which realizes $\Gamma'$, then identifying $S(v)$ with a subset of $\reeb{f}$ there are $\degout(v)-1$ vertices of index $n-1$ below $\degin(v)-1$ vertices of index $1$ in $S(v)$, all of degree $3$.
 Any vertex of degree $2$ in $S(v)$ can be moved outside $S(v)$ by using modifications of Reeb graps.
 By \cite[Theorem 4.1, 4.2 Extension and 4.4]{Milnor} we can rearrange the corresponding critical points to a single critical level of a new Morse function.
 Then the vertices in $S(v)$ collapse to a single vertex with neighbourhood homeomorphic to the neighbourhood of $v$ in $\Gamma$.
 If we perform this for all $S(v)$, then the obtained Morse function will realize $\Gamma$.

 Therefore we may assume that $\Gamma$ has no vertices of degrees other than $1$, $2$ and $3$.
 We will show that $\Gamma$ can be realized on $M$ by a simple Morse function.
-We may ignore vertices of degree $2$ since we are interesting in a~homeomorphism type of graphs and we can always move them in a suitable way using combinatorial modifications.
+We may ignore vertices of degree $2$ since we are interested in a~homeomorphism type of graphs and we can always move them in a suitable way using combinatorial modifications.
 Thus assume that $\Gamma$ has only vertices of degrees $1$ or $3$.

 If there is no a vertex with indegree $2$ in $\Gamma$ below a vertex with outdegree $2$, then $\Gamma$ is called \textbf{primitive}.
 For example, a graph in an initial form is primitive.

 \textbf{Step 2}.
 We use the reverse modification (6) and modifications (4) and (5) (which are two-sided) on $\Gamma$ to make it primitive.
 Thus we reduced the problem to primitive graphs (see Remark \ref{remark:reverse_modifications_and_realizability}).